Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally has learned the true way of things, blessed with knowledge that protects them from insanity.
+Your ally has learned the true way of things, blessed with knowledge that protects them.
 Select a creature within range.
-They gain 6 + Presence absorption and are resistant to eldritch damage for the duration of this effect,
+They gain 6 + Presence absorption and are resistant to eldritch damage for the duration of this effect.

 ### Blessing of Knowledge - Miracle